 \begin{theorem} Let $\Ga<G$ be an arithmetic lattice in a rank one simple Lie group $G$ and let $K<\Ga$ be an infinite normal subgroup.
 Write $Q=\Ga/K$ for the corresponding quotient group.
 Then the group $\comme_G(K)$ is discrete, provided that the group $Q$ admits a surjective homomorphism to $\bZ$.
 Under these hypotheses, the commensurator of $K$ in $G$ contains the normalizer of $K$ with finite index. \end{theorem}

 The reader is directed to Theorem~\ref{thm:q-b1} for the context and proof surrounding the main result.
-Note that the hypotheses of Theorem \ref{thm:main-general} are never satisfied for irreducible lattices in higher rank (due to Margulis' normal subgroup theorem~\cite{margulis,morris-book}), nor for lattices in the rank one simple Lie groups $\mathrm{Sp}(n,1)$ for $n\geq 2$, nor the exceptional group $F_{4}^{-20}$.
-Theorem \ref{thm:main-general} is vacuously true in these cases; see Proposition~\ref{prop:rep} below.
-Therefore in the course of establishing Theorem~\ref{thm:main-general}, we pay exclusive attention to $G\in\{\so(n,1),\su(n,1)\}_{n\geq 2}$, which give rise to real and complex hyperbolic spaces as the associated symmetric spaces of noncompact type.
+Note that the hypotheses of Theorem \ref{thm:main-general} are never satisfied for irreducible lattices in higher rank nor for lattices in the rank one simple Lie groups $\mathrm{Sp}(n,1)$ for $n\geq 2$, nor in the exceptional group $F_{4}^{-20}$.
+This is because lattices in these Lie groups have Kazhdan's Property (T).
+Thus, Theorem \ref{thm:main-general} is vacuously true in these cases.
+Therefore in the course of establishing Theorem~\ref{thm:main-general}, we pay exclusive attention to $G\in\{\so(n,1),\su(n,1)\}_{n\geq 2}$, which give rise to real and complex hyperbolic spaces as the associated symmetric spaces of noncompact type, respectively.

 In \cite{KM18} we answered Question \ref{mainq} in the special case that $K$ is the commutator subgroup of $\Ga$, where $\Ga< \pslz$ is a finite index normal subgroup of $\pslz$ contained in a principal congruence subgroup $\G(k)$ for some $k\geq 2$.
 We vastly generalize this result, since if $K=[\Ga,\Ga]$ has infinite index in $\Ga$ then $K$ falls under the purview of Theorem~\ref{thm:main-general}.